-On September 21, 2012, we entered into a second amendment ("Second Amendment") to our credit agreement, dated as of November 15, 2010, as amended on March 15, 2011, with several banks and other financial institutions ("Credit Agreement").
-The Second Amendment, provides for a new \$900 million Term Loan-A ("Term Loan A2") at the same interest rates as our existing Term Loan A and a final maturity date of August 15, 2016.
-The Second Amendment also provides for the extension of the maturity date on approximately \$777 million of our existing \$800 million revolving credit facility, and \$943 million of our existing Term Loan-A facility, by nine months to mature on August 15, 2016.
-Approximately \$23 million of our revolving credit facility commitment and \$45 million of our existing Term Loan-A was not extended and is scheduled to mature on November 15, 2015.
-The Second Amendment also provides for increased flexibility for refinancing and certain other modifications but substantially all other terms of the Credit Agreement, dated as of November 15, 2010 and as previously amended in March, 2011, including interest rates, remain unchanged.
+In September, 2012, we entered into a second amendment ("Second Amendment") to our Credit Agreement which provided for: (i) a new \$900 million Term Loan-A ("Term Loan A2") at the same interest rates as our existing Term Loan A and a final maturity date of August 15, 2016; (ii) the extension of the maturity date on a substantial portion of our \$800 million revolving credit facility commitment with \$777 million of the commitment extended to mature on August 15, 2016 and the remaining \$23 million commitment scheduled to mature on November 15, 2015 (there were no borrowings outstanding pursuant to our revolving credit facility as of June 30, 2013), and; (iii) the extension of the maturity date on a substantial portion of our Term Loan-A borrowings which, based upon the outstanding Term Loan-A borrowings as of June 30, 2013, \$919 million is scheduled to mature on August 15, 2016 and the remaining \$44 million is scheduled to mature on November 15, 2015.
+The Second Amendment also provides for increased flexibility for refinancing and certain other modifications but substantially all other terms of the Credit Agreement remain unchanged.

-On September 21, 2012, we used \$700 million of the proceeds from the new Term Loan-A2 facility to extinguish a portion of our higher priced, Term Loan-B facility.
-Current pricing under the new Term Loan-A2 facility is 1% lower than the Term Loan-B facility and does not include a LIBOR Floor whereas the Term Loan-B facility has a 1% LIBOR Floor.
+In September, 2012, we used \$700 million of the proceeds from the new Term Loan A2 facility to extinguish a portion of our higher priced, Term Loan-B facility.
+Pricing under the new Term Loan A2 facility was 1% lower than the Term Loan-B facility and did not include a LIBOR Floor whereas, at that time, the Term Loan-B facility had a 1% LIBOR Floor (which has since been eliminated as part of the above-mentioned Third Amendment in May, 2013).
 During the third quarter of 2012, in connection with the extinguishment of a portion of our Term Loan-B facility, we recorded a pre-tax charge of \$29 million to write-off the related portion of the Term Loan-B deferred financing costs.

-The Credit Agreement, as amended on September 21, 2012, is a senior secured facility which provided for an initial aggregate commitment amount of \$3.43 billion, comprised of an \$800 million revolving credit facility, a \$988 million Term Loan-A facility, a \$746 million Term Loan-B facility and a \$900 million Term Loan-A2 facility.
+The Credit Agreement, as amended, is a senior secured facility which provided for an initial aggregate commitment amount of \$3.43 billion, comprised of an \$800 million revolving credit facility, a \$988 million Term Loan-A facility, a \$746 million Term Loan-B facility and a \$900 million Term Loan-A2 facility.
 The revolving credit facility includes a \$125 million sub-limit for letters of credit.
 The Credit Agreement is secured by substantially all of the assets of the Company and our material subsidiaries and guaranteed by our material subsidiaries.

-Borrowings under the Credit Agreement bear interest at either (1) the ABR rate which is defined as the rate per annum equal to, at our election: the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month Eurodollar rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit, Term Loan-A and Term Loan-A2 borrowings and 1.75% to 2.00% for Term Loan B borrowings or (2) the one, two, three or six month Eurodollar rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.50% to 2.25% for revolving credit, Term Loan-A and Term Loan-A2 borrowings and ranging from 2.75% to 3.00% for Term Loan-B borrowings.
-The current applicable margins are 0.75% for ABR-based loans, 1.75% for Eurodollar-based loans under the revolving credit, Term Loan-A and Term Loan-A2 facilities and 2.75% under the Term Loan-B facility.
-The minimum Eurodollar rate for the Term Loan-B facility is 1.00% ("LIBOR Floor").
+Borrowings under the Credit Agreement bear interest at either (1) the ABR rate which is defined as the rate per annum equal to, at our election: the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.50% to 1.25% for revolving credit, Term Loan-A and Term Loan-A2 borrowings and 1.25% for Term Loan B borrowings or (2) the one, two, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.50% to 2.25% for revolving credit, Term Loan-A and Term Loan-A2 borrowings and 2.25% for Term Loan-B borrowings.
+The current applicable margins are 0.75% for ABR-based loans, 1.75% for LIBOR-based loans under the revolving credit, Term Loan-A2 facilities and 2.25% under the Term Loan-B facility.